 Why Does Each of These Factors Matter to Note Investors and Private Lenders?

 Wrap mortgages sit in a segment of the private lending market where enforcement gaps are real.
-The private lending market now manages approximately $2 trillion in AUM, with top-100 lender volume up 25.3% in 2024.
+Private lending deal volume continues to expand, with top-100 lender volume up 25.3% in 2024.
 As deal volume grows, so does the complexity of the instruments used to deploy capital.
 Investors acquiring wrap notes in secondary transactions inherit every compliance and structural problem the original parties created.
 Clean origination is the only reliable way to produce a note that holds value on resale.

 J.D.
 Power’s 2025 servicer satisfaction data shows satisfaction at 596 out of 1,000—an all-time low across the industry.
 Most of that dissatisfaction traces to payment processing errors, escrow mismanagement, and communication failures—exactly the categories that wrap structures make more complex.
 Professional servicing resolves each of these at the process level, not the relationship level.